Home ยป Italian Pasta Recipes ยป Garganelli Pasta

 Ingredients for this recipe as in the recipe card.

-Along with the usual flour and eggs, this pasta dough contains a couple of extra ingredients.
-Traditionally included when making these at home, the following ingredients add a delicious taste and aroma to the finished dish.
+Garganelli pasta dough contains a few extra ingredients, along with the usual flour and eggs.
+Traditionally included when making garganelli at home, the following ingredients add a delicious taste and aroma to the finished dish.

-• nutmeg – buy whole nutmeg and grate finely for this recipe
+• Nutmeg – Buy the whole nutmeg and grate it finely for this recipe.

 Instructions